fsprojects/FsUnit/README.md

 NuGet packages are available for each of the supported testing frameworks:

 * The package with ID FsUnit supports NUnit.
 It is the original.
-* The package with ID FsUnit.xUnit supports xUnit.NET.
+* The package with ID FsUnit.Xunit supports Xunit.NET.
 * The package with ID FsUnit.MbUnit supports MbUnit.
 * The packager with ID Fs30Unit.MsTest supports MsTest in VS11.